Cool icon flashes, but the outdoor AC unit does not start.

 How to Fix / Troubleshooting

-Safety first: Turn off power to both the air handler/furnace and the outdoor condenser at their breakers before working on wiring.
+Safety first: Turn off power to both the air handler/furnace and the outdoor condenser at their breakers before working on any wiring.
 Outdoor units contain high voltage.

 Steps to troubleshoot:

-- Check thermostat Y wiring: Remove the thermostat and verify the Y (or Y1) wire is secure in the Y terminal.
+- Check thermostat Y wiring: Remove the thermostat and verify that the Y (or Y1) wire is secure in the Y terminal.

-- Inspect air handler/furnace board: With power off, confirm the Y wire from the thermostat is firmly attached to the Y terminal on the control board.
+- Inspect air handler/furnace board: With power off, confirm that the Y wire from the thermostat is firmly attached to the Y terminal on the control board.

 - Check safety switches: Look for a condensate float switch in the drain line or pan.
 If tripped (due to a clogged drain), it may open the Y circuit.
 Clear the drain and reset the switch.

 - Bypass test (advanced): With power on and safety switches confirmed, briefly jumper R to Y at the furnace/air handler control board.
-If the outdoor unit starts, the issue is between the thermostat and board (wiring or thermostat output).
+If the outdoor unit starts, the issue is between the thermostat and the board (wiring or thermostat output).

-When to replace: If the system responds to an R‑Y jumper but not to the thermostat, the Y output relay in the thermostat is likely faulty and the thermostat should be replaced.
+When to replace: If the system responds to an R-Y jumper but not to the thermostat, the Y output relay in the thermostat is likely faulty, and the thermostat should be replaced.

 Repair Difficulty